Tuesday, 24 April 2012

 Take the 50's film High Noon.
 This was later remade in 1981 as Outland starring Sean Connery.

-Quarantine 2: Terminal was not a remake of Rec 2 and although the same principle, this was an original film.
+Quarantine 2: Terminal was not a remake of Rec 2 and although the same principle, was an original film.

-Surprisingly, it is actually rather good.
+Surprisingly, it's rather good.

-The Uninvited (2009) is a remake of Korean horror A Tale of Two Sisters (2003).
+The Uninvited (2009) is a remake of 2003 Korean horror A Tale of Two Sisters.

 Spanish sci-fi Open Your Eyes (1997) would be remade as Vanilla Sky (2001), which was a forgettable Tom Cruise effort.